sustainable-computing-io/kepler-doc/docs/design/ebpf_in_kepler.md

 On each task switch:

-- current value is read from perf counter array cpu_cycles_hc_reader,
+- current value is read from perf counter array cpu_cycles_hc_reader
 - the previous value from cpu_cycles is retrieved
 - delta is calculated by subtracting prev value from current value
 - the current value is copied back to cpu_cycles for next task switch